PatsanMCK/InSongLeaderboard/README.md

 Rewrite of original rewrite by https://github.com/Kylemc1413

-Shows last opened tab on ScoreSaber leaderboard before loading into the map.
+On the in game leaderboard shows last opened tab on ScoreSaber leaderboard before loading into the map.

 ## Planned features
 Selection between ScoreSaber and BeatLeader to show leaderboard